How to Exercise with Parkinson’s

 “Exercise needs to move from a recommendation to a prescription for people with Parkinson’s.”

 Dr. Jay Alberts, Department of Biomedical Engineering, Cleveland Clinic

 Since 2003, Dr. Jay Alberts has been researching the role that cycling has on reducing the symptoms of Parkinson’s.
 It all began when he rode a tandem bike across Iowa (RAGBRAI) with a person with Parkinson’s.
-In this episode, he talks about his experiences working with people with Parkinson’s through outdoor cycling and how he’s bringing it into the lab to further his research and help even more people live well with Parkinson’s.

 - Dr. Alberts first discovered how beneficial cycling is when he rode tandem with a person with Parkinson’s.
 After the ride, her handwriting improved dramatically.

 - Further testing with a person who had DBS resulted in similar benefits.
 When his stimulator was turned off, his tremor re-emerged.
 Then they went on a 50 miles bike ride.
 Twelve miles into the ride, his tremor was gone.
 At the end of the ride, he was asymptomatic.